arthurzhe/go-vue-skeleton/README.md

 This project serves to be a skeleton for a SPA that utilises Vue.js for the FE and a Go API server underneath.

+## layout

+Several base concepts are at play in this skeleton, prepared with each of the accompanying commands to allow for a straight-to-dev process.

+When first using this skeleton, a full rename and text replace of ``go-vue-skeleton`` to ``your-project-name`` kick-starts the process.
+With this completed, the binary that will inevitably be built will originate from the **main** package in ``./your-project-name``.

+The ``data`` directory contains the database interactions, including any migrations for managing the structure.

+Vue components and structure files sit within ``src``, including all other javascript.
+In this skeleton case, ``api.js`` is a file we use to make calls to our API server, with remaining files being a part of the Vue bootstrapping and usage process.
+To join with this, the ``public/index.html`` file is used when building assets.

+In the root directory then, dependency and project configuration files are found.
+This means that all commands necessary to build and manage application components are run from the root directory.

 ## building

 ``go-bindata`` is required to load binary data into the Go context,